 17 March 1969: First flight, Société nationale des constructions aéronautiques du Sud-Est test pilot Roland Coffignot and flight engineer Gérard Boutin made the first flight of the prototype SA 315A Lama, serial number 315-001.
 The new helicopter combined the airframe of the SNCASE Alouette II with the drive train and rotors of the Alouette III.

 The helicopter was built to meet the specific needs of the Indian Air Force for operations in the Himalayan Mountains.
 It was required to take off and land at an altitude of 6,000 meters (19,685 feet) while carrying a pilot, one passenger and 200 kilograms (441 pounds) of cargo.
-The SA 315A was able to exceed this, landing at taking of in the Karakoram Mountains at 6,858 meters (22,500 feet).
+The SA 315A was able to exceed this, landing and taking off in the Karakoram Mountains at 6,858 meters (22,500 feet).

 315-001 was later upgraded to the SA 315 B configuration.
 It was registered F-BPXS.
 On 19 June 1972, Aérospatiale Chief Test Pilot Jean Boulet with Gérard Boutin set a Fédération Aéronautique Internationale (FAI) World Record for Altitude Without Payload at 10,836 meters (35,551 feet).¹ Three days later, 21 June, Boulet set another three World Records by flying 315-001 to an altitude of 12,442 meters (40,820 feet).²